anvilabs/eslint-config/README.md

 }
 ```

-Or in combination with the base config (recommended)
+Or in combination with the base config (recommended):

 ```js
 {